Supervised Reward Inference: Proof of the Bayes Optimality of SRI

 \section{Proof of the Bayes Optimality of SRI}

-In this section, we use the Bayesian inverse reinforcement learning framework \citep{Ramachandran2007bayesian} to show that any ``ideal'' SRI algorithm is asymptotically optimal for both reward inference and imitation learning (see Theorem \ref{thm:policy_convergence} for details).
+In this section, we use the Bayesian inverse reinforcement learning framework \citep{Ramachandran2007bayesian} to show that any ``ideal'' (empirical-risk-minimizing) SRI algorithm is asymptotically optimal for both reward inference and imitation learning (see the Main Theorem below for details).
 In particular, our analysis relies on only three main assumptions for the SRI algorithm and the problem: niceness and compactness of the function class and MDP, appropriate model capacity, and data coverage.

 Our proof proceeds as follows: first, in Section \ref{sec:prelim}, we lay out our notation and assumptions; second, in Section \ref{sec:rbar-optim}, we derive the closed form of the Bayes-optimal reward function for imitation given limited behavior trajectories; third, in Section \ref{sec:sup-convergence}, we show that SRI converges uniformly in the limit of infinite data to this Bayes-optimal reward function; finally, in Section \ref{sec:policy-convergence}, we use these results to prove that the optimal policies for SRI also converge uniformly to Bayes optimality, i.e., they asymptotically provide the maximum possible expected return given irreducible uncertainty about the ground truth reward function.